Learn

 Step 1: Turn off Starlink if you have it, reboot the HD7 and see if the problem is still there.
 The Starlink antenna should be mounted 12' away from the KVH dome.
 Starlink signals can interfere with satellite TV reception when mounted too close to the HD7 dome.
 If you are still experiencing signal loss, proceed to the next step.

-Step 2: Connect the serial port on the back of the KVH ACU (black box computer) to a Microsoft laptop
+Step 2: Connect the serial port on the back of the KVH ACU (black box computer) to a Microsoft laptop using a RS232 to USB cable.
+Download the Putty terminal program on laptop.

 Read more »

-Sea Ray 460 Sundancer Electronics Overhaul
+6. Sea Ray 460 Sundancer Electronics Overhaul

 We recently received an inquiry from the owner of a 460 Sea Ray Sundancer who was interested in upgrading their original Raytheon equipment to a more advanced, user-friendly electronics system.
 Our first step is to board the boat and conduct a thorough assessment of the existing electronics.
 This includes inspecting all the marine electronics, wiring, and the overall layout of the vessel.
 While the customer is welcome to be present during this evaluation, their presence is not required.
-After completing the assessment,
+After completing the assessment, we meet with the owner to discuss the most suitable upgrade options.

 Read more »